JosephJohnAlexander/Codesans/README.md

 	2BB, 312 and 2018 are the same.
 	2BC, 313 and 2019 are the same.
 	2EE and 201D are the same.
+	311 is modified from 2D8.
+	310 is modified from A8F2.
 	370 and 2C75 are the same.
 	37B is modified from 37D.
         37D and A73F are the same.